 It’s only one day!
 Let’s just treat ourselves, burgers, Dagwood dogs, fairy floss, strawberry cream ice cream!
 After all it’s tradition.
 Right?
 The Ekka appears to definitely be a day of indulgence… Food, exhibits, rides and show bags.
 It is worth the trip to the Ekka!
 I am in agreement!

 But how do we enjoy the Ekka and keep committed to mindful healthy eating.
 Here are my tips after my trip there today!

-7. Lunch time….
 Grab a table in the gourmet precinct, near the Ekka entertainment stage.
 Listen to relaxing country music and take your time, thinking about your food choices. $10-12 per meal in this precinct.
 Indian, Italian, Thai, Vietnamese and Australian cuisine on offer.
-Spirometer wines has the one glass recommendation covered:) I started with vegetarian steamed dumplings.
+Spirometer wines have the one glass recommendation covered:) I started with vegetarian steamed dumplings.
 They were fantastic!
-After perusing my options decided on Thai vegetarian pad stiew.
+After perusing my options decided on Thai vegetarian pad stew.
 Was sensational also.
 I was certainly tempted by the vegetarian korma with roti.
 The relaxing music helps you take your time while eating which satiates.
 Try using chopsticks, makes you eat slower and with smaller mouthfuls.

 8. More walking!!

 After I got my fill of photography and art, agriculture and animals, I snuck upstairs to view the Fashion parade.
 We have some extremely talented fashion designers in Queensland and the fashion student categories were among my favourites.
 My only concern was 1-2 fashion models definitely had a BMI less than 18.
 Not the best role modelling for our young females.
 That aside the other models looked lovely and in a normal BMI.